hmcts/sscs-tribunals-case-api/README.md

 Once this is done you should be able to deploy to preview with hearings enabled.

-Note: When you are finished with preview testing remember to delete the uploaded CCD from AAT and the subscription created on hmc-to-cft-aat. ccd-def-cleanup should delete the ccd def file you uploaded, given the enable_keep_helm label is not on your PR.
+Note: When you are finished with preview testing remember to delete the uploaded CCD definition from AAT and the subscription created on hmc-to-cft-aat. ccd-def-cleanup should delete the ccd def file you uploaded, given the enable_keep_helm label is not on your PR.